 A Fellow of the Royal Society of Arts and an energetic member of the Ulster Architectural Heritage Society and the Irish Georgian Society, Chris is also a founding member of an active building preservation trust in Northern Ireland.

-He assists our senior design team with the preparation of information at all work stages and is currently working towards his final professional qualifications.
+He assists our senior design team with the preparation of information at all work stages as well as undertaking contract administration and document management.

-Chris’ interest in architectural representation and graphics, was recognized in him being one of the winning entrants in the 2018 RIBA Journal EyeLine International Drawing Competition.
+Chris has a flair for architectural representation and graphic design, which was recognised in him being one of the winning entrants in the 2018 RIBA Journal EyeLine International Drawing Competition.

 In November 2018, Chris was also awarded first place in the Society of the Protection of Ancient Buildings’ Philip Webb Award for his design project, ‘Troubled Legacy’ which proposed an alternative reuse development for the Troubles-era prison in Armagh, Northern Ireland.